-The Complex Lifetime of Hot Gas in ETGs
+4.10 The Complex Lifetime of Hot Gas in ETGs

 Before its discovery with X-ray observations, the absence of an observed ISM in ETGs was explained with the action of galactic winds.
-Assuming as mass source for the ISM only the aging stellar population, the first models showed that the energy input from SNe Ia was large enough to drive the ISM in a steady outflow that escapes the galaxy (note that these models did not include dark matter halos; Mathews and Baker, 1971).
-The amount of hot gas in the galaxy is then very small, its $L{X,GAS}$ is very low ($L{X,GAS} < 10^{39} \text{ erg s}^{-1}$), and the total X-ray emission is dominated by stellar sources (section "From Discovery with the Einstein Observatory to Chandra and XMM-Newton").
-Later, X-ray observations of ETGs revealed that their $L{X,GAS}$ spans a large range of values (section "Global Properties of the Hot ISM: Scaling Laws"), from those expected for the collective emission of X-ray binaries (and then presumably corresponding to galaxies with the hot ISM in wind) up to $\sim 2-$ 3 orders of magnitude larger values, thus incompatible with winds.
-The modeling then focused on the possibility of retaining the hot ISM within the galaxies, in a steady global inflow similar to the "cooling flow" described in section "Cooling and Evolution of the Hot ISM" (Sarazin and White, 1988).
-This solution reproduced the largest observed $L{X,GAS}$ of noncentral ETGs; however, in most ETGs, $L{X,GAS}$ is lower than in global inflows.
-Intermediate $L{X,GAS}$ values could be explained with a gas flow that couples inflowing and outflowing regions (Fig. 13).
-The SN Ia heating keeps then the ISM mostly outflowing in galaxies with the lowest $L{X,GAS}/L_K$ ratio, and for increasing $L{X,GAS}/L_K$, the inflowing region becomes
+Assuming as mass source for the ISM only the ageing stellar population, the first models showed that the energy input from SNe Ia was large enough to drive the ISM in a steady outflow that escapes the galaxy (note that these models did not include dark matter halos; Mathews & Baker 1971).
+The amount of hot gas in the galaxy is then very small, its $L{X,GAS}$ is very low ($L{X,GAS} < 10^{39} \text{ erg s}^{-1}$), and the total X-ray emission is dominated by stellar sources (Section 3.1).
+Later, X-ray observations of ETGs revealed that their $L{X,GAS}$ spans a large range of values (Section 3.2), from those expected for the collective emission of X-ray binaries (and then presumably corresponding to galaxies with the hot ISM in wind), up to $\sim 2-3$ orders of magnitude larger values, thus incompatible with winds.
+The modeling then focused on the possibility of retaining the hot ISM within the galaxies, in a steady global inflow similar to the 'cooling flow' described in Section 4.5 (Sarazin & White 1988).
+This solution reproduced the largest observed $L{X,GAS}$ of non-central ETGs; however, in most ETGs $L{X,GAS}$ is lower than in global inflows.
+Intermediate $L{X,GAS}$ values could be explained with a gas flow that couples inflowing and outflowing regions (Figure 13).
+The SN Ia heating keeps then the ISM mostly outflowing in galaxies with the lowest $L{X,GAS}/L_K$ ratio8, and, for increasing $L{X,GAS}/L_K$, the inflowing region becomes more and more important.
+At the lowest